MASSAPEQUA-WOODBURY, LONG ISLAND, NEW YORK

 Difficulty: Moderate.
 Paved hilly trail.

-To Start from Merrick Road (Massapequa); From the Southern State Pkwy take exit 28A S to Route 135 south.
+To Start from Merrick Road in Massapequa [Southern End]; From the Southern State Pkwy take exit 28A S to Route 135 south.
 Take exit 2E to Route 27 (Sunrise Hwy) for 1.4 miles and turn right on Ocean Ave.
 Follow Ocean Ave to Merrick Rd.
 Trail begins to your left.
 Parking is located alongside Ocean Ave.

-To Start from E Bethpage Road parking lot (Plainview); From I-495 take exit 48 to Old Country Rd and turn right.
+To Start from E Bethpage Road parking lot in Plainview [Northern End]; From I-495 take exit 48 to Old Country Rd and turn right.
 After 0.7 miles turn right on E Bethpage Rd.
 The parking lot will be on your left.

 The Bethpage Bikeway travels north from Merrick Rd in Massapequa through Massapequa Preserve, along the Bethpage State Pkwy corridor, through Bethpage State Park, along a greenway corridor and finally northwest along the Long Island Expressway to Woodbury Rd in Woodbury.
 You can park in Bethpage State Park but there is a fee.

-Starting from Merrick Road (Massapequa); A map board is located here.
-The paved trail heads south between Ocean Ave and Massapequa Lake before heading into the woods.
+Starting from Merrick Road in Massapequa [Southern End]; A Map Board is located here.
+The paved trail heads north between Ocean Ave and Massapequa Lake before heading into the woods.
 You'll come alongside Massapequa Creek which takes you out to the Sunrise Hwy.
 Head right to a cross-light that will get you across this busy road.
 Trail then heads left past the Massapequa Preserve parking lot, next to the highway at 1.1 miles.
-(There are 0.1 mile markers painted on the trail from here through the preserve).
+(There are 0.1 Mile Markers painted on the trail from here through the preserve).
 You travel underneath the Long Island RR and enter the Massapequa Preserve.
 The trail travels left alongside a pond and brings you to a spur trail on your left at 1.3 miles.